fhallatu/uiux_stefani-tasya-hallatu/14_Basic Principle/(14) Basic Principle.md

 ## 4. Makes a Product Understandable

-There's nothing better designed than a product that ecplains itself and so it's in a digital product
+There's nothing better designed than a product that explains itself and so it's in a digital product

 ## 5. Honest